 Render is normally made up of sand and cement or a flexible, breathable polymer render which suits properties with solid walls.
-It can hide a multiple of sins on the brickwork of your period home, whilst creating a sleek finish on modern homes.
+It can hide multiple sins on the brickwork of your period home, whilst creating a sleek finish on modern homes.

-How much does it cost?If you wish to give your home external rendering, you will generally need:
+If you wish to give your home external rendering, you will generally need:

 - A topcoat either, Thin Coat or Scratch Coat

-What are the types of render finishes?Old or historic buildings suit a lime render with a textured or patterned finish, whilst modern homes can benefit from new, silicone-based renders that are flexible, breathable, low-maintenance with a smooth finish.
+Old or historic buildings suit a lime render with a textured or patterned finish, whilst modern homes can benefit from new, silicone-based renders that are flexible, breathable, low-maintenance with a smooth finish.

 - A lime render is the best option for old homes.
 The material is breathable and flexible, making it ideal for period properties where dampness is an issue.

 - Typically, cement render is used on exterior walls.
 Mixing it on-site and using inexpensive materials makes it cost-effective.
 However, as it requires two to three coats, labour costs soon mount.
 To keep it looking fresh, it must be regularly repainted.